gem5/gem5/util/m5/README.md

 meaning that the native/host compiler will be used.
 If building on a non-x86 host, then you'll need to set an appopriate prefix and may be able to clear some other prefix corresponding to that host.

+### SCons command line flags

+--debug-build: Compile with the -g option, and -O0.

 ## External dependency detection